Celebrating 61 years!

 Minna has fond memories in the fun the 'Ladies Group' would have each week.
 In 1968 they performed Brigadoon for their Song at Carnegie competitions with Inez Ellis adjudicating.
 They went on to win the item but at the bottom of the crit paper Miss Inez Ellis wrote "A most enjoyable item but a little long - seven and a half minutes".
 The time limit was 4 minutes!

-Minna with her daughters Carol, Robyn and Sue and Grand daughters Tayla, Abbey and Emily.
-At the 50th year Celebrations
+Minna with her daughters Carol, Robyn and Sue at the 60th year Celebrations